 Carey shook hers.
 I shook mine, foolishly hoping that that would clear it and bring me to a better understanding.

 “Star Trek, pure high fantasy and that Kirk…” Balthazar beamed at us, shaking his head.
 “Now he’d be fun at parties.
-And Picard.”
+And Picard and Michael.”
 He sighed.
 “I’m going to miss them.”

 “It’s called science fiction,” I corrected him.
 “You are the fantasy.”